PaolaVlsc/SQL_InsuranceSystemDatabase/Step01/README.md

 # General Insurance Database

 This is a MySQL database for managing general insurance-related data.
 It includes tables for customers, insurance types, contracts, and more.

-This README provides an overview of the database structure, sample data, and SQL queries for common operations.
+## Introduction
+This code sets up a database for a fictional insurance company and demonstrates the creation of tables, insertion of sample data, and the use of views to retrieve and modify data within the database.
+It also includes queries to extract meaningful information from the database for analysis.

 ## Database Structure